masinism/videopiano/README.md

 * video projector
 * Raspberry Pi 3 or faster

+# Use
-# For non-commercial use only.
+* For non-commercial use only.

-# Contact www.masinism.ee for commercial offers.
+* Contact www.masinism.ee for commercial offers.